jonjonsson/Emby-MDBList-Collection-Creator/README.md

 * *  "Source" is optional and just for your own record.

 ### Automatically download your created lists on MDBList
 You can create your own lists on MDBList, see https://mdblist.com/mylists/.
-Emby collections will be created from your lists unless you specify not to in config.cfg.
+Emby collections will be automatically created from your saved lists on MDBList.
+You can turn this off in config.cfg.
 Wait for your newly created MDBLists lists to populate items before running the script.

 ## FAQ
 * What happens if I rename my collection in Emby or this script